50 Basis Point Interest Rate Hike

-About the author: The above article “50 Basis Point Interest Rate Hike” was provided by Xavier De Buck, your top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties.
+About the author: The above update “50 Basis Point Interest Rate Hike” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with Luxury Division of Chas Everitt International Group.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
-With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling property in Northcliff, Xavier would love to share his property knowledge and expertise.
+With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!

 © 2015-2017, Xavier De Buck.
 All Rights Reserved.